 SPARK will work with your patients' insurance companies to verify coverage and reimbursement benefits and provide your patients with a full explanation of those benefits.
 In addition, SPARK will verify their eligibility for copay assistance and, if necessary, research alternate coverage options if they cannot afford Korlym.
 You can also depend on SPARK for:

 Patient Assistance Programs

 SPARK reimbursement specialists will review your patients' eligibility for financial assistance programs if they cannot afford care.
 This includes support for eligible uninsured patients through the Korlym Patient Assistance Program and referrals to independent nonprofit organizations.

 Our dedicated SPARK reimbursement specialists are available to assist you and your patients Monday through Friday, 8 AM to 7 PM Eastern time at 1-855-4Korlym (1-855-456-7596).
 The fax number is 1-877-858-7746.

 Korlym® (mifepristone) is a cortisol receptor blocker indicated to control hyperglycemia secondary to hypercortisolism in adult patients with endogenous Cushing's syndrome who have type 2 diabetes mellitus or glucose intolerance and have failed surgery or are not candidates for surgery.

-Korlym should not be used in the treatment of patients with type 2 diabetes unless it is secondary to Cushing's syndrome.
+Do not use for the treatment of type 2 diabetes mellitus unrelated to endogenous Cushing's syndrome.

 Mifepristone is a potent antagonist of progesterone and cortisol via the progesterone and glucocorticoid (GR-II) receptors, respectively.
 The antiprogestational effects will result in the termination of pregnancy.
 Pregnancy must therefore be excluded before the initiation of treatment with Korlym and prevented during treatment and for one month after stopping treatment by the use of a nonhormonal medically acceptable method of contraception unless the patient has had a surgical sterilization, in which case no additional contraception is needed.
 Pregnancy must also be excluded if treatment is interrupted for more than 14 days in females of reproductive potential.

-Pregnancy; use of simvastatin or lovastatin and CYP3A substrates with narrow therapeutic range; concurrent long-term corticosteroid use; women with history of unexplained vaginal bleeding and women with endometrial hyperplasia with atypia or endometrial carcinoma.
+Pregnancy; use of simvastatin or lovastatin and CYP3A substrates with narrow therapeutic range; concurrent long-term corticosteroid use; women with history of unexplained vaginal bleeding; women with endometrial hyperplasia with atypia or endometrial carcinoma.